discordjs/guide/guide/popular-topics/faq.md

 <client>.user.setActivity('<activity>');
 ```

-### How do I set my status to "Watching ..." or "Listening to ..." or "Competing in ..."?
+### How do I set my status to "Watching/Listening to/Competing in ..."?

 <!-- eslint-skip -->